mozilla/tls-observatory/README.md

 ## Developing

-You can using the `mozilla/tls-observatory` docker container for development:
+You can use the `mozilla/tls-observatory` docker container for development:
 ```bash
 $ docker pull mozilla/tls-observatory
 $ docker run -it mozilla/tls-observatory /bin/bash